-- 1. Up to 8 words (and STOPs) for English, 10 for French - 2.
-Up to 10 words for English, 13 for French.
+- Up to 8 words (including STOPs) for English, 10 for French - Up to 10 words for English, 13 for French.

-Write out the input if the French sentence is "AB C D E F" and the English is "M N O P Q R S T".
+Suppose that the French input sentence is "A B C D E F" and the English output sentence is "M N O P Q R S T".
+Do you need to add one or more instances of a <STOP> token to make the input and output sentences formatted for processing by a neural network?
+If so, show